Please refer to this page for all aftercare notes and information regarding your pieces.

 Jewelry Style & Information:

-Nickel Free Jewelry: all jewelry that is nickel free will say so in the item description.
-Sterling Silver is nickel free as well.
+Nickel/Lead Free Jewelry: all jewelry that is nickel/lead free will say so in the item description.
+Sterling Silver, Gold Plated, and Gold Filled jewelry is nickel/lead free as well.

 White Bronze Jewelry: white bronze jewelry is a metal alloy meaning it contains varying amounts of copper,zinc, and tin.
 White Bronze is still lead and nickel free.